 - private sports clubs: 30–70 EUR per month

 It should be kept in mind though that applying for a dormitory place does not automatically mean that there is a place available.
 The places in the dormitories are limited and therefore not all the students can be accommodated in the dormitories.
-We will make a waiting list and your name will be added to the waiting list after your documents have been accurately submitted in the online application system and you have received positive feedback from the university.
-There are two waiting lists - one for exchange students and one for degree students.

 The students also have the possibility to rent an apartment.
 Monthly rent is 200– 450 euros or more.